 Where did the money go?
 Early speculation is that the two bankers made a series of unauthorized trades in the account, each one losing money.
 As the account’s balance rapidly dwindled, the two made increasingly risky trades trying to recoup the losses.
 To compound the problem, the two altered bank statements sent to the client.

-Mahany & Ertl is a full service boutique law firm that represents victims of fraud.
+Mahany Law is a full service, national boutique law firm that represents victims of fraud.
 Whether it is bank fraud, investment fraud, or inappropriate trading by a stockbroker, we can help you recover your losses.
-Anywhere in the U.S. or the world.
+Anywhere in the U.S., we can help.
 Our team of asset recovery lawyers have helped people from Maine to Hawaii and many places in between.

 If you are a victim, do not feel ashamed.
 Many of today’s frauds are extremely sophisticated and difficult to detect.
 You are not alone.
 Call for a confidential, no nonsense evaluation of your case.
 Brian Mahany can be reached directly at (414) 704-6731 or at